 Underground Feeder Cable

 Most NM cable is used in "dry," or interior, locations, where the cable is protected inside wall, ceiling, and floor cavities.
-Underground feeder (UF) cable is a special type of non-metallic cable that is suitable for "wet" locations and for direct burial in the ground.
+Underground feeder (UF) cable is a special type of non-metallic cable that is suitable for "wet" locations, or for unprotected locations like direct burial in the ground.
 UF cable is usually gray (not white, yellow, orange, or black, like standard NM cable); it is labeled "UF-B" and may include "Sunlight Resistant" or similar wording.
 UF cable uses the same symbols as standard NM cable to indicate the number and gauge of wires.

 Labels on Individual Wires

 The important labeling on individual wires relates to the wire insulation—the plastic coating that covers the metal conducting wire.
 The most common types of wire used in home wiring include:

 Here's what the letters on the labels mean: